franchescaleung/FinalProject/README.md

 #What problem are you trying to solve?

-	We are trying to make it easier for travelers and users to find places they can go to on vacation while they can save their locations to plan a roadtrip.
-This app can help users keep track of where they want to go in the future as well.
+	We are trying to make it easier for travelers and users to find places they can go based on their current location.
+This app can help users save places where they want to go in the future as well.